 All throughout the history of humankind, our species has expressed itself through an array of artistic mediums.
 But what is a medium in art?
 A simple medium art definition would be the various tools and methods that artists used through the ages to create their works of art.
 From the early pigments created by cave dwellers to mark their hands on walls, through to the tools used for painting and drawing, and even including new formats of expression such as computer-generated graphic designs, humans have expressed themselves in a way that reflects the technological advancements of the era.
-This guide will introduce you to the different art mediums available to you so that you can choose which types of art mediums suit your project best.
+This guide will introduce you to the different art mediums available to you so that you can choose which types of art mediums suit your project best!

 Table of Contents

-A Painting and Drawing Art Mediums List
+Painting and Drawing Mediums

 Out of all the artistic mediums, drawing techniques and painting styles have the most variation in terms of the different art mediums available to choose from.
-Painting and sketching have been the most commonly applied mediums in art history, and the art mediums list for this section will cover what materials there are available to choose from.
+Painting and sketching have been the most commonly applied mediums in art history, and the art mediums list for this section will cover what materials are available to choose from.

-Tempera
+Egg Tempera Paint

 Tempera is a type of painting medium that has been used for many centuries due to its quick-drying ingredients and long-lasting pigments.
 Some examples of tempera paintings have been dated as far back as the 1st century AD, but most of the examples we have left today are from the 12th century until the 15th, after which oil paints became more popular.